Budgeting For Backpackers: The Financial Guide

 • Shopping: Souvenirs and items on an as-needed basis (5%)

-Money is a big uncertainty for many people with backpacking, which we even addressed in another blog dedicated to travel concerns that you can read here.
+Money is a big uncertainty for many people with backpacking, which I even addressed in another blog dedicated to travel concerns that you can read here.
 But rest assured, you can do this.
-We promise.
+I promise.
 This is one of the first moments you will need to start adjusting your target total budget.
 Once you create your percentages, actually calculate out what the dollar amount will be, based on the number you created earlier.
 If it doesn’t seem realistic, reevaluate and determine a better percentage, or add money to the budget.
 It’s okay if you need to adjust.
 You will find the sweet spot between wanting to do more than is realistic and doing everything that you want without regretting anything.
-Being under-budget is way better than spending more money than you expected.
-We love to use the Travel Spend app to keep track of our spending and have an easy-to-see breakdown of each category we are spending in.
+Being under-budget at the end of a month is way better than spending more money than you expected.
+I love to use the Travel Spend app to keep track of my spending and have an easy-to-see breakdown of each category I am spending in.

 4. Accommodation

 One of the biggest categories of budgets in general is accommodation.
-As a backpacker, we highly recommend you get used to hostels.
+As a backpacker, I highly recommend you get used to hostels.
 Budget hostels.
 And or, stay with friends… you will meet so many amazing people while traveling that invite you to their home countries it’s crazy!
-Also, you can find free accommodation by volunteering, which we will discuss next.
+Also, you can find free accommodation by volunteering, which I will discuss next.
 The more you travel, the lower your standards will become.
-Some might view that as a bad or negative thing, but we choose to see it as a sign of growth.
+Some might view that as a bad or negative thing, but I choose to see it as a sign of growth.
 You are becoming flexible, resilient, and able to withstand much more than you ever expected.
-We don’t want it to seem like all hostels are disgusting hole-in-the-walls, because that’s absolutely not true.
-But that said, you won’t get turn-down service, 24/7 room service, and a five-star dinner included.
+I don’t want it to seem like all hostels are disgusting hole-in-the-walls, because that’s absolutely not true.
+But that said, you won’t get room service, including a five-star dinner.
 You’ll learn that a bed, shower (hot or cold), and place to keep your things during the day is really all that it is.
 You adapt.

 5. Volunteering